dmhacker/dmhacker.github.io/content/blog/blog-12-04-2019-starting-a-blog/index.md

 When designing my blog, I drew inspiration from many of these existing sites.
 3. It was the perfect time to do so.
-As part of my general education requirements at UCSD, I am required to take a class called [CAT 125](https://sixth.ucsd.edu/cat/courses/cat-125/index.html), focusing on improving our public rhetoric.
+As part of my general education requirements at UCSD, I am required to take a class called [CAT 125](https://sixth.ucsd.edu/cat/courses/cat-125/index.html), focusing on improving my public rhetoric skills.
 The goals of the class and this blog lined up perfectly, so this will serve as an extremely useful, long-lasting final project.
 Through immediate development of my blog, I am essentially killing two birds with one stone.